yoo2001818/shellscripts/PLANNING.md

 ### GET /session
 Returns current user.

-### GET /session/method
+### GET /session/methods
 Returns available authentication methods.
+(And current methods user have)

-### /session/:method
+### GET /session/:method
-Sign in using specified authentication method.
+Sign in using specified oAuth authentication method.

+### POST /session/:method
+Sign in using specified credentials.

+### DELETE /session/:method
+Unregister specified method.
+This can't be done if the method is last method user have.

 ### POST /session/local/register
 Create an account using local authentication method.